 The University encourages any person who files a complaint to do so promptly.
 The University also understands the complainant's reluctance to file a complaint and assures the complainant that late reporting will not in and of itself preclude remedial action by the University.
-However, all cases must be reported to the Harassment Team within 180 days of the alleged harassment.

-All complaints made to a member of the Harassment Response Team will be immediately put into writing, whether or not the complainant wishes to pursue the matter further.
+All cases must be reported to the Harassment Response Team within 90 days of the alleged harassment; however, for this purpose, the date the University acquires knowledge of an instance through any source whatever will commence this ninety-day period.
+All complaints made to a member of the Harassment Response Team will be immediately put into writing, regardless whether the complainant wishes to pursue the matter further.
 The written report of the complainant will be read, approved, and signed by the complainant.
-At this point, the complaint will be pursued further.
+At this point, the complainant and/or the Harassment Response Team member will determine whether the complaint will be pursued further.
 Depending on this decision, one of two procedures will be followed:

-- If the complainant does not wish to continue with the complaint, the Harassment Response Team member will notify the accused that a complaint was filed.
+- 1. If the complainant does not wish to continue with the complaint, the Harassment Response Team member will notify the accused that a complaint was filed.
+The accused will be provided a copy of the complaint.
 The accused will have the opportunity to respond to the allegations in writing.
-Both reports, the complainant's and the accused's, will be retained by the University.
-At this point, an informal resolution will be sought. - If the complainant wishes to continue the complaint and seek sanctions against the accused, the investigation process begins.
-(See section E)
+Both reports, the complainant's and the accused, will be retained by the Office of Human Resources.
+At this point, an informal resolution will be sought. - 2.
+If the complainant wishes to continue the complaint and seek sanctions against the accused, the investigative process begins.
+(See Section E)